COVID: How dangerous is the omicron variant? | DW | 01.12.2021

 Pfizer's chief scientific officer, Mikael Dolsten, meanwhile, said in an interview in STAT, a science and health publication, on Tuesday that his company hoped that booster shots would give sufficient protection against the omicron variant.

-At a press conference on Monday, South Africa's top infectious diseases expert said that existing vaccines were probably effective against omicron, but added that the variant showed an increased ability to evade our immune systems.
+At a press conference on Monday, South Africa's top infectious diseases expert said that existing vaccines were probably effective against omicron.

 "The vaccine should hold well in terms of preventing hospitalizations," said Professor Salim Abdool Karim.
-But that was just a "likely" scenario, said Abdool Karim, based on how effective vaccines had been against other variants in the past and on the information we have about omicron so far.
+But that was just a "likely" scenario, he added, based on how effective vaccines had been against other variants in the past and on the information we have about omicron so far.

 In a report published on November 28 the WHO wrote: "Despite uncertainties, it is reasonable to assume that currently available vaccines offer some protection against severe disease and death" that may be caused by the omicron variant.